 It goes without saying that the forces that are for tackling the implementation of lean and world-class principles and approaches are easy to understand.
 Who would not argue for preserving jobs, increasing stakeholder value and achieving market dominance?
 Wanting to do the right thing is not the problem; overcoming the barriers to success is.

-For our purposes, we will focus on the barriers in the graphic and suggest some actions and/or considerations for each.
+For our purposes, we will focus on the barriers in the graphics and suggest some actions and/or considerations for each.

 Barrier # 1: Natural Human Resistance